 Scarborough and Whitby Labour Party is a friendly and welcoming group of people campaigning to represent the interests of local people, business and public services.

 Despite the outstanding beauty of the area, this can often disguise a housing crisis, threats to local health and education services, the precarious state of the local economy and lack of opportunities for young people.
 While currently held by the Conservatives, Scarborough and Whitby Constituency was held by Labour’s Lawrie Quinn who was a hard-working MP from 1997 until 2005.
 Scarborough Borough Council is led by Labour whose councilors are working hard to improve local services.

-Labour is building a positive movement of people like you who want a fair society.
-You don’t have to do a lot (but you certainly can if you want to, here’s how).
-If you want to help, at least vote, and vote for Labour.
-And there’s so much more you can do, so many friends to make, and so much good feeling to be enjoyed from getting involved to make the world a better place.
+Labour is building a positive movement of people like you who want a fair society and who wish to tackle the challenges facing our communities and environment in a pragmatic and progressive way.
+If you want to help and be a part of that movement then come and join us.
+There’s so much more you can do, so many friends to make, and so much good feeling to be enjoyed from getting involved to make the world a better place.

 So, welcome.
 Join Labour and let’s make it happen together.